 It’s amazing how many things come to mind, yet the one thing that gets little appreciation, and what we rely on the most, is our eyesight.
 It’s very easy to forget how much we appreciate our eyes for allowing us to see the good as well as the bad in this world.
-But imagine if one day you woke up, opened your eyes and could see only nothing.
+But imagine if one day you woke up, opened your eyes and could see nothing.
 In one blink your life completely changes, and suddenly everything needs altering to suit your new requirements.
-Perhaps it’s your job, travel, parenting… the little tasks that come so easy are no long familiar.
+Perhaps it’s your job, travel, parenting… the little tasks that come so easy are no longer familiar.

 Thankfully for many of us, particularly in the UK, this is only just a thought.
 For millions it’s a reality and even if it’s not complete blindness, serious eye conditions and diseases that are preventing people in the world from having the blessing of clear sight.
-A lot of these conditions are curable and preventable but resources are limited in places such as India, which has the largest amount of blind population compared to any other country in the world.
+A lot of these conditions are curable and preventable, but resources are limited in places such as India, which has the largest blind population compared to any other country in the world.

-Out of the 37 million people in the world who are blind, 15 million of those are from India.
+Of the 37 million people in the world who are blind, 15 million of those are from India.
 75% of these cases are avoidable, but with only approximately 8,000 optometrists in the country, resources are limited as, realistically, around 40,000 would sufficiently cover those that need treatment.

 This is what encouraged Ultralase Eye Clinics Ltd and their very own surgeon, Dr Ilango to do their part and make a difference.

 “Small acts, when multiplied by millions of people, can transform the world”

 Dr Ilango is our leading Medical Director, working with the group since 1996, and has performed:

 - over 400 corneal transplant surgeries

 - over 30,000 cataract procedures